Cozy Peach Kitchen

 Ingredients

-Black-eyed peas: You can use fresh (cooked from dry), canned or frozen in equal amounts.
-If using canned you will want to drain the excess liquid from the can.
-I like to use leftovers from my instant pot black-eyed peas for an extra flavorful result.
+• Black-eyed peas: You can use fresh (cooked from dry), canned, or frozen black-eyed peas for this dip.
+If using canned, make sure to drain off the canning liquid first.
+I like to use leftovers from my instant pot black-eyed peas for an extra flavorful hummus base.

-Tahini is ground sesame seeds and can be used in all kinds of recipes like tahini coleslaw and Goddess-style dressing.
+• Tahini is ground sesame seeds and can be used in all kinds of recipes like tahini coleslaw and Goddess-style dressing.
+Find it at most grocery stores by nut butter, in the International aisle, or by the sauces.

-Fresh herbs are the highlight of this recipe.
-I keep a variety of herbs growing on my front porch but you can use dry if you don’t have fresh on hand.
+• Fresh herbs like thyme and oregano are the highlight of this recipe.
+Fresh is most flavorful, but dry herbs work in a pinch.
 Just use 1 teaspoon dry in place of 1 tablespoon fresh herbs.

-Stove-top method: Stir herbs and two tablespoons olive oil into a small saucepot.
-Heat on the stove over medium heat until the herbs are aromatic.
-This should take no more than 1-2 minutes.
+Add the herbs and two tablespoons of olive oil into a small sauce pot.
+Heat on the stove over medium heat until the herbs are aromatic, just 1 to 2 minutes.

-Black eyed peas in food processor before and after blending.
+Black eyed peas, tahini, and other ingredients in a food processor before blending.

-• Spice: Add ⅛ teaspoon cayenne pepper for a light spice.
+• Spice level: Add ⅛ teaspoon cayenne pepper for a light spice.
 You can also add freshly chopped jalapenos or double the spice for a hotter dip.

 Triscuit with hummus being lifted out of hummus bowl.